puzzmo-com/blog.puzzmo.com/content/posts/2024/03/28/an-ode-to-game-plugins/index.md

 So we start looking at another system, news.
 Again, easy at first, we have time and points of puzzles played by friends or best-ofs.
 Again, we can put that logic with the news generation code.
 Also, not a surprise to find out that we want news items to be different on a per-game basis.
 OK, `news.ts` in a lib file. _Sure_.

-Repeat this pattern for User Statistics, Puzzle Statistics, Game editorials, Highlights (e.g. looking through your historical records to say 'Least Wednesday rotations') and you start to see yourself in a position where making a new game and integrating into Puzzmo's API-level systems is quite a thing.
+Repeat this pattern for User Statistics, Puzzle Statistics, Game editorials, Highlights (e.g. looking through your historical records to say 'Least Wednesday rotations') and you start to find yourself in a position where making a new game and integrating into Puzzmo's API-level systems is quite a task due to how spread out these customization points are.

 So, we needed a new abstraction.
 I turned to a system I've used a million times before.